GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

    1. `EnterBlockingOperation` and `ExitBlockingOperation`
    1. `Lock` and `Unlock`
    1. `MakePreemptable` and `MakeUnpreemptable`
+1. It is a serious bug for a function to cause an unexpected exception, so check arguments and results returned by other functions.
+1. Throw an exception only when it is impossible to fail gracefully or the work being performed must be aborted.
+Prefer to generate a log (`Debug::SwErr`) and return a failure value.

 ## Tagged comments
 Some comments identify work items.
 They have the form `//a`, where `a` is an alphabetic character.
 The following are currently used:
 - `//b` is a basic call enhancement
 - `//c` is a CodeTools enhancement
 - `//d` is a decoupling enhancement